 The U.S. government employs tens of thousands of foreign employees in countries where it operates—at foreign service establishments including U.S. embassies or consulates, military bases, and offices of organizations such as the Peace Corps or the U.S. Agency for International Development.

-These foreign employees of the U.S. government abroad, including so-called “foreign-service nationals” (citizens of host countries) and “third-country nationals” (noncitizen residents of host countries), can serve in a variety of nondiplomatic and nonsensitive (but still very important) roles.
+These foreign employees of the U.S. government abroad, including so-called "foreign-service nationals" (citizens of host countries) and "third-country nationals" (noncitizen residents of host countries), can serve in a variety of nondiplomatic and non-sensitive (but still very important) roles.
 These might include embassy security guards, translators, procurement specialists, or even political advisers.
-In addition, they may include local individual private contractors who are hired and paid directly by the U.S. government, but not individuals who are hired or paid through contractors.
+In addition, they might include local individual private contractors who are hired and paid directly by the U.S. government, but not people who are hired or paid through contractors.